dtauraso/contextual-state-chart-js/README.md

 # Calculator

+This project is in the process of being refurbished, so it's not working at the moment.

 This program uses a hierarchy of state graphs to emulate a calculator.
 More examples are given.

 Use the node start.js command to run